DanielBrindusa/cro-analyzer-pro/README.md

 Contains the separate ad configuration model for all ad placements on the page.
 Each slot can be enabled or disabled and configured independently without editing application logic.

 `LICENSE.txt`
-Contains the proprietary license for the project under the Formatify brand.
+Contains the proprietary license for the project under the CRO Analyzer Pro brand.

 ## Supported page types